MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/nested-virtualization-azure-virtual-network.md

 ## Conclusion

-You should now be able to deploy a virtual machine (possibly even a 32-bit VM!) to your Hyper-V host and have it be accessible from on-premises and within Azure.
+You should now be able to deploy a virtual machine (even a 32-bit VM!) to your Hyper-V host and have it be accessible from on-premises and within Azure.